cheatham1/SoftwareBook/take_a_look_at_the_data.md

 # Take a look at the data
 ## Analysis

-Now, in a terminal window, go to your main directory, where you have RunScript.py
+In your terminal window, you are in your main directory, where you have RunScript.py

 As a first go, to check whether everything works fine, you can run just by typing the following into the command line